sergeyen7/sergeyen7.github.io/index.md

 * * *

-About the second component of risk management, the total risk of all open transactions:
+About the second component of risk management, the total risk of all open trades:

 Everything is very simple.